FrontendMasters/react-enlightenment/what-is-react.md

 I could ramble on trying to express in words exact what React is, but I think it is best to just show you.
 Don't try and figure out all the details as I describe React using code.
 Just follow along grabbing a hold of the gist of it for now.
 The details will come in later chapters and most of what we do here will run but should be consider pseudo code given I know you won't understand the details yet.

-## React Components Whirl Wind Tour
+## A React Component Whirl Wind Tour

 Below is a an HTML `<select>` element that encapsulates child HTML `<option>` elements.